Forte-Service-Company-Ltd/infrastructure-tooling/README.md

 - **`markdown-link-checker/`** - Validates links in markdown files (README, CHANGELOG, etc.)
 - **`formatter-check/`** - Checks formatting using language-appropriate tooling (prettier, black, gofmt), posting a comment on PRs when not passing.
+- **`version-check/`** - Validates package.json versions are consistent across workspace and incremented from default branch

 ### Workflows (`.github/workflows/`)